-Our members range from experienced Loop cruisers to boaters in the midst of Looping; those planning on one day cruising the Great Loop to those simply exhilarated by the process of learning about the journey.
+AGLCA's members range from experienced Loopers to boaters in the midst of Looping; from those planning on one day cruising the Great Loop to those simply exhilarated by the process of learning about the journey.
 Every level of interest is welcome, no restrictions or limitations!
-Whether you're young or just young at heart, still working or retired, ready to travel full time or only every-so-often; whether you've got a powerboat, sailboat, trawler, rowboat or no boat; whether you are doing the Great Loop or dreaming, you'll fit right in, come aboard!
+Whether you're young or just young at heart, still working or retired, ready to travel full-time or only every-so-often; whether you've got a powerboat, sailboat, trawler, rowboat or no boat; whether you are doing the Great Loop or dreaming, you'll fit right in, come aboard!

 How did it all begin?

 The organization began with a simple plan.
 Form a Great Loop Cruiser organization, distribute a newsletter, mine the minds of the members, include their stories, sell some books.
 That was about it.

 At Ron and Eva Stob's first TrawlerFest in Melbourne, Fla., in 1999, where they were presenting a seminar, they were given a booth to sell their new book, "Honey, Let's Get a Boat...", and on the table placed a sign-up sheet for those who wanted to be part of a new organization, America's Great Loop Cruisers' Association.